Rush Limbo wrapping up another week of broadcast excellence.

 Where were you?

-Well, I looked at but what I meant is I couldn't find it at the school, like book fair.
+Well, I looked at, but what I meant is I couldn't find it at the school, like Bookfare.

-I thought, oh, the book they'll have the best selling, you know, book, but he didn't.
+I thought, oh, the bookstore, they'll have the best-selling book, but he didn't.

-Here's in many cases, I don't know if specifically about your school, but in many cases, uh what's in the Rush Revere adventure series, Time Travel Adventures with Exceptional Americans is not taught in schools.
+And I was the schools, here's, in many cases, I don't know specifically about your school, but in many cases, what's in the Rush Revere adventure series, Time Travel Adventures with Exceptional Americans, is not taught in schools.

 That's why I wrote the books.